plating, anodizing, & finishing Q&As since 1989

 Extracting elemental titanium from Titanium Dioxide

-Q. I want to know if there is any method of extracting elemental Titanium from Titanium Dioxide.
+Q. I want to know if there is any method of extracting elemental Titanium from titanium dioxide [on eBay or Amazon affil links] ?
 It's insoluble so that rules electrolysis out, correct?
 Is there any way to do it chemically (I'm sure there is, but what does it involve?).
 Or by heating it with something else like oxygen (guess that's still chemically)?
 I don't really care about the complexity of the method, just a brief explanation.
 This is a plan for a high school science project, so, if it seems beyond my resources, I can always choose something else.
 (But for curiosity sake, I'd still like to know)Patrick R.

 Grade 11 Student - Kentucky, USA